 design principal: Robert M. Sponseller, AIA, Shalom Baranes Associates

-project manager / principal: Barry Habib, AIA, Shalom Baranes Associates
+project managers: John Nammack, AIA, and Barry Habib, AIA, Shalom Baranes Associates